leonhfr/honeybadger/README.md

   Transposition hash table strategy to use.
 Available strategies are:

-  - None (default): no transposition hash table is used.
+  - None: no transposition hash table is used.
-  - Ristretto: transposition hash table implemented using the [ristretto](https://github.com/dgraph-io/ristretto) library.
+  - Ristretto (default): transposition hash table implemented using the [ristretto](https://github.com/dgraph-io/ristretto) library.

 - **OpeningStrategy**

   Opening strategy to use.
 This defines how moves will be selected from the opening book.
 Available strategies are:

-  - None (default): no opening strategy is used.
+  - None: no opening strategy is used.
 The engine will not used any opening book and will only use the defined search strategy to determine which move to play.
   - Best: the best move from the opening book is played.
   - UniformRandom: moves have an equal probability of being chosen.
-  - WeightedRandom: moves with a higher weight (quality) have a higher probability of being chosen.
+  - WeightedRandom (default): moves with a higher weight (quality) have a higher probability of being chosen.

 - **Hash**